MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-monitoring-configuration.md

 ## Database Status Monitoring

-Database status monitoring is intended to check the database status as reported by the SQL managed instance.
-Status check is done by running a query against the master database of the managed instance that returns the database state.
+Database status monitoring is intended to check the database status as reported by the SQL Managed Instance.
+Status check is done by running a query against the master database of the Managed Instance that returns the database state.
 If you receive an alert from this monitor, an action is required in order to bring the database back to an operational state.

 All database states except the ONLINE one will result in an unhealthy monitor state.
 The following table defines the database states.